Retainer Care

 What can I soak my retainer in to keep it clean?

-Most patients soak their retainer in water mixed with some baking soda overnight to keep it clean.
+Most patients soak their retainer in water mixed with baking soda overnight to keep it clean.
 Vinegar also acts as a cleaning agent, so some patients choose to soak their retainer in vinegar once a week.

 Is it bad if my retainer is tight?